cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 ### Acoustics
 Outside of the trash bin sound when it's emptied, Aero brings many high quality sounds.
 From the startup sound to the email notification sound.
 The audio cues of the new sounds are more softer than Windows XP's literal ones.

-These new sounds sound more synthetic, magic and glassy.
+These new sounds sound more synthetic, magical, glassy and dreamy, immersing the users into the magical world of personal computing.

-ALLCHIN, Jim. _Windows Vista Team Blog : The Sounds of Windows Vista_.
-(2006, November 9). https://web.archive.org/web/20061110152317/http://windowsvistablog.com/blogs/windowsvista/archive/2006/11/09/the-sounds-of-windows-vista.aspx

 ### Motion
 The Windows OS has been very static throughout its early years, and with this new design language came a new way of animating interface elements.
 Opening programs and closing them was animated with a fade in and fade out for example, things we take for granted today.

-There also was a new feature called 3D Flip that allowed you to see and switch from your open apps in a 3D way, giving a sci-fi/holographic way of seeing the desktop with an impression of control and power over the computer.
+There also was a new feature called 3D Flip that allowed you to see and switch from your open apps by showing them in a 3D way, giving a sci-fi/holographic way of seeing the desktop with an impression of control and power over the computer.

 ![](../../../C_DATA/IMAGES/Vista_3Dflip.png)